Large ground finch: Nesting and breeding

-Normally, the shape of their nests is round with a lateral entrance, and they are built in cacti or in bushes 3-9 meters above the ground.
+Normally, the shape of their nests is round with a lateral entrance, and they are built in cacti or in bushes 3-9 m above the ground.
 The nest is made of twigs, dry grasses, and lichens.

 Usually, before displaying in front of a female, the male builds several nests.
 Once the male forms a pair, the female often occupies herself by building another nest or by completing one initiated by the male.
 Large ground finches usually stay within the vicinity of their nests if foraging is necessary.

 The breeding season starts shortly after the first rains and egg laying occurs mostly during high rainfall periods.
 The female finch lays four eggs and the hatching occurs in about 12 days.

 Vocal sounds

 The large ground finch's voice differ from other finches due to the shape and structure of its bill.
-Normally, the male sings only one song type, a nasal repetition consisting of 2-3 notes.
+Normally, the male sings only one song type, a nasal repetition consisting of 2–3 notes.
 The call is higher-pitched, resembling the sound "tzeeeeppp".